researchart/fse20/submissions/reusable/bhermann-p970/INSTALL.md

 The [R runtime](https://www.r-project.org/) is available in many package managers for operating systems.
 For Debian-based Linux distributions the package name is `r-base`.
 The Homebrew package for MacOS is named `r`.
 With the source code provided on their website, however, you can always build from source if your wish.
 [Binary setup files for various Linux distributions, MacOS, and Windows are also available on their website.](https://cran.rstudio.com/) Please choose the option you are most comfortable with.

-You can now run out scripts directly from the command line.
+You can now run our scripts directly from the command line.
 For instance inside of the artifact directory change into the `analysis/survey` folder and execute
 ```
 R < runAll.R --vanilla
 ```